cise-jazz-orange-t19/jukebox-bamboo-fox/README.md

 # Jukebox-Bamboo-Fox Sandbox
 [![Build Status](https://travis-ci.com/cise-jazz-orange-t19/jukebox-bamboo-fox.svg?branch=develop)](https://travis-ci.com/cise-jazz-orange-t19/jukebox-bamboo-fox)

-This repo is just a sandbox to test some configurations and pipelines currently it's a gallery website for p5.js sketches built with Next.js.
+This repo is just a sandbox to break and test some configurations and pipelines currently it's a gallery website for p5.js sketches built with Next.js.

 ### How to run